 309. Social Psychology.

 This course involves the student in exploration of some of the basic topics in experimental approaches to social psychology, such as cognitive and motivational perspectives on social phenomena, the role of affect and emotion in social action and current uses of the concept of self.
 Issues explored in this context include self-affirmation processes, regulation of social action and the relationship between affect, cognition and action.
 Research activities and analyses integrated into coursework.
-Prerequisite: PSY 100 or permission.
-Corequisite: PSY 230 or BIO 210.
+Prerequisite: PSY 100 or SPM 100 and PSY 230 or BIO 210, or permission.
 Offered every Spring.
-Same as SPM 309.

 310. Conditioning and Learning.

 An introduction to the process by which human and animal behavior changes as a function of experience.
 Examines basic mechanisms for learning (including habituation, sensitization and classical and operant conditioning) and explores the scientific and practical application of these mechanisms to explain and predict behavior.
 Discusses the extent to which learning mechanisms are consistent across species and how the physiology, natural environment and social systems of individual species interact with basic learning processes to produce different behavioral outcomes.
-Prerequisite: PSY 100 or BIO 110.
+Prerequisite: PSY 100 or SPM 100 or BIO 110.
 Offered every Fall.
 Same as BFB 310.

 312. Embodied Cognition.
 (NSP)

 315. Cross-Cultural Psychology.
 (WP)

 Cross-Cultural Psychology serves as an introduction to the relationships among cultural processes, human consciousness, human health and human development.
 Prerequisite: PSY 100 or SPM 100.
 Same as AFS 315.